 Check your syslog file again: grep "ntpd" /var/log/syslog.
 The log file should contain lines similar to:

-NTS adds modern cryptography to NTP and helps to get rid of insecure network protocols.
-NTPSec is an NTP implementation for Linux that allows you to use NTS now.
+NTS adds state-of-the-art cryptography to NTP and helps to get rid of insecure network protocols.
+NTPSec is an NTP implementation for Linux allowing you to use NTS.